biscottidiskette/biscottidiskette.github.io/_projects/1_website.md

 ---

 <h2>Introduction</h2>
 So, I decided to redo my portfolio.
 I made the decision to go with GitHub Pages, Jekyll, with the Al-folio.
 I had some growing pains getting everything set-up, probably because I could not be bothered to read the documentation.

+**Why this matters:** Building a professional portfolio site from scratch demonstrates infrastructure skills, troubleshooting ability, and commitment to self-presentation in the security community.

 So, I put this together to document my process of putting it together.
 And, maybe it can help someone else who is struggling to get it set-up.

 <br />
 <h2>Link</h2>